webpy/webpy.github.com/docs/index.md

 <a name="unload"></a>`unload()`
    : Unloads the context for the thread.

-     You can ask for a function to be run at loadtime by adding it ot the dictionary `unloadhooks`.
+     You can ask for a function to be run at unloadtime by adding it ot the dictionary `unloadhooks`.

 <a name="wsgifunc"></a>`wsgifunc(func, *middleware)`